La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 **za'u** by default means **za'u pa**, hence such contraction is possible.

 le prenu
-: the person / the people (in general)
+: the person / the people

 le pa prenu
 : the person (one in number)